g-otn/GameServerEC2Discord/README.md

 2. Edit the file at `/srv/terraria/data/config.json`
    - You may need to use `sudo` to edit the file. (e.g `sudo nano /srv/terraria/data/config.json`)
 3. Set a password in the `Settings.ServerPassword` field
-4. Restart the server by running `docker compose restart terraria-terraria-1` or by restarting the whole instance.
+4. Restart the server by running `docker compose restart terraria-terraria-1` or by restarting the whole instance via AWS Console or Discord `/restart` slash command.

 See also TShock [Config Settings](https://tshock.readme.io/docs/config-settings) and [Setting Up Your Server](https://tshock.readme.io/docs/setting-up-your-server).